ReproNim/OHBMEducation-2022/Exercise/README.md

 # Standards
 ## Imaging Data
 Our raw imaging data is in pretty good shape.
 It is in BIDS already (although we did have a warning about not having a participants.json 'dictionary).
-An issue with BIDS, however, is that even compliant BIDS are not completly 'self described'.
+An issue with BIDS, however, is that even compliant BIDS are not completely 'self described'.
 The "diagnosis" field, for example, could have been called anything (dx, DIAG, condition, etc.), and therefore 'someone' would still need to tell you what this field actually is, if they handed you this file.
-[NIDM]() was developed to provide a standardised way to represent what our varous data fields 'mean'.
+[NIDM]() was developed to provide a standardised way to represent what our various data fields 'mean'.
 For 'diagnosis', to continue the example, I could associate that field with a reference to a definition of what we mean for this field, like this [link]().
 So, our next step is to represent our imaging data in the NIDM representation.